 Both trials and temptations give us a chance to grow.
 Every time we say ‘no’ to temptation, we grow stronger in our ability to do so.
 And the more we declare truth when the enemy tries to lie to us and deceive us, the better we are at recognizing His lies in the first place.
-Trials help us to grow as well, but they are much different than temptations.
+Trials help us to grow as well, but they are much different from temptations.
 Trials must be endured, and unlike temptations, God doesn’t always provide a “way out.”

 I’ve heard it said that God doesn’t give us more than we can handle.
 But unfortunately, there’s no real biblical basis for this statement.
 It stems from 1 Corinthians 10:13 which tells us how God is faithful to not let us be tempted beyond our ability.
 But the key here is that this verse is talking about temptations, not trials.
 If we look throughout Scripture, we will find countless examples of those who faced trials that they couldn’t handle on their own.
 The early Christians, for example, were heavily persecuted, even to the point of death.

 God will often allow trials in our lives to show us our need for Him.
 In this way, we can expect to encounter trials that we can’t handle apart from Him.

 And not only this, but we also exult in our tribulations, knowing that tribulation brings about perseverance; and perseverance, proven character; and proven character, hope; and hope does not disappoint, because the love of God has been poured out within our hearts through the Holy Spirit who was given to us. – Romans 5:3-5

 - Trials grant us the opportunity to experience true joy and peace from the Lord that is beyond our understanding.

 Consider it all joy, my brethren, when you encounter various trials, knowing that the testing of your faith produces endurance.
 And let endurance have its perfect result, so that you may be perfect and complete, lacking in nothing. – James 1:2-4